realrajaryan/container/docs/technical-overview.md

 ### Releasing container memory to macOS

 The macOS Virtualization framework implements only partial support for memory ballooning, which is a technology that allows virtual machines to dynamically use and relinquish host memory.
 When you create a container, the underlying virtual machine only uses the amount of memory that the containerized application needs.
-For example, you might start a container using the option `--memory 16g`, but see that the application is only using 2 gigabytes of RAM in the macOS Activity Monitor.
+For example, you might start a container using the option `--memory 16g`, but see that the application is only using 2 GiBytes of RAM in the macOS Activity Monitor.

 Currently, memory pages freed to the Linux operating system by processes running in the container's VM are not relinquished to the host.
 If you run many memory-intensive containers, you may need to occasionally restart them to reduce memory utilization.